Requires credentials with Hoppie service

 ATC FLT NBR and

-FROM/TO is taken from the INIT A page.
+FROM/TO are taken from the INIT A page.
 So it is important that the INIT A page is set up before requesting the IFR clearance.

 REQ DISPL to transfer the request to the DCDU.